one23four56/backup-google-chat/updates/UserAuth-v1.md

 # UserAuth Version 1

 **Note:** This page is for an update to the authentication system, not to the site itself.

-**Note 2:** This page is meant for developer reference.
+**Note:** This page is meant for developer reference, hence the documentation.

 The UserAuth authentication system is the successor to the AuthData2 authentication system.
 It was released as part of the Account Update.